 The events on the Abrolhos soon became well-known, at least among the Dutch.
-Ongeluckige Voyagie, an account of the incident based on Pelsaert’s journals, published in 1647, was popular enough to warrant eight reprints.
+An account of the incident based on Pelsaert’s journals, Ongeluckige Voyagie, published in 1647, was popular enough to warrant eight reprints.
 It certainly confirmed in the minds of Dutch mariners that the coast of New Holland was utterly unforgiving and should be avoided at all costs.

 It is interesting that this bizarre and grotesque bloodbath was among the first events in the history of European contact with Australia – one that is usually overlooked in Australia’s retelling of its history.